RaitaroH/Import-All-Deepdark/README.md

 + [Hidden Password](https://gitlab.com/RaitaroH/Hidden-Password/master/HiddenPassword.user.css)
 + [DarkThemeFoxFix](https://gitlab.com/RaitaroH/DarkThemeFoxFix/master/DarkThemeFoxFix.user.css)

-Alternatively:
-[The code](https://gitlab.com/RaitaroH/Import-All-Deepdark/raw/master/ImportDeepDark.css) on github.
-Simply create a new style with that code and nothing else. userstyles.org doesn't allow code imports, thus I can only host this code here.

 ### Advantages
 + Easily install all my themes.
 + Choose only what themes you want.
 + Have the most up-to-date versions of the themes (I don't upload to userstyles every single release).
 + Allows color changing across all the themes for uniformity and consistency.
-(If you use @imports)
+(If you use the switcher.user.css)
 + Allows easily color picking using Sylus's UI.
 + Changes to the color palettes will not be overwritten by updates.
 + Overwrite the color palettes of the individual themes.